infretis/infentory/infinit_nh3_inversion/README.md

 All we need to start is an initial configuration and an orderparameter!

-The process we will study is the pyramidal inversion of the NH3 molecule, but t**his tutorial can easily be adapted to a large number of different systems with minimal modifications.**
+The process we will study is the pyramidal inversion of the NH3 molecule, but this tutorial can easily be adapted to a large number of different systems with minimal modifications.

 # Required packages
 <details>